 Examples of a Hostile Work Environment

 The first involves sexual harassment where an employer continually engages in sexually inappropriate behavior with his secretary.
 He makes crude comments, uses sexually suggestive language, discusses explicit acts, and invades her personal space.
 He’s persistent with his behavior, and it’s severe enough that it’s considered offensive and abusive.
-The behavior also escalates over time, where he even threatens that he’ll fire her if she doesn’t sleep with him.
+The behavior also escalates over time, and he even threatens that he’ll fire her if she doesn’t sleep with him.

 “Although the law doesn’t prohibit simple teasing, offhand comments, or isolated incidents that are not very serious, harassment is illegal when it is so frequent or severe that it creates a hostile or offensive work environment or when it results in an adverse employment decision (such as the victim being fired or demoted),” the EEOC writes